Complexion Palette Liquid and Concentrate

 66,55 € Tax incl.

-The Complexion Palette Liquid and Concentrate by Skin Illustrator is an alcohol-based liquid makeup specifically formulated to offer a wide range of red tones and adjustment colours, ideal for blending with natural skin tones.
-Compatible with skin, silicone and latex, and ready for airbrush use, it is an essential tool for beauty, character, fantasy and special effects makeup.
+The Skin Illustrator Complexion Palette Liquid and Concentrate is an alcohol-based liquid makeup in a 60 ml format, formulated to offer a range of red tones and high-concentration adjustment colours.
+Compatible with skin, silicone and latex, and airbrush-ready, it is an essential chromatic precision tool for special effects makeup, character work and professional beauty.

 Technical specifications